PhilRoli/Batch_Scripts/README.md

 - **startup_programms______.bat**: Opens the programms which the user wants to open at certain places / while doing ceratin activitys

 ---

 ## Folders

 ---

+- **discontinued_files**: Folder that contains all files that have been discontinued

 - **test_files**: Folder that contains all .bat files I created to test certain functions that then get used in the main Files